ovidiubute/ovidiubute/README.md

 In my spare time, I love traveling, tinkering with home automation, playing video games, and digging into books on economics and capital markets.

-You can find more information about me on my personal website: www.ovidiu.dev
+You can find more information about me on my personal website: https://ovidiu.dev

+Want to chat?
+Drop me an e-mail at hello@ovidiu.dev